ave-dcd/mave_vocabulary/README.md

 *Purpose:* To provide an overarching organization and definitions for terms relevant to tech development and data repositories associated with the [Atlas of Variant Effects Alliance](https://www.varianteffect.org).
+This "controlled vocabulary" and standard is intended to give structure to minimum required information for data and meta-data sharing for scientists using variant effect mapping technology.

 ## How to use this repository

 This repository contains an implementation of the schema described in the [Atlas of Variant Effects Alliance](https://www.varianteffect.org) minimum information model for describing a multiplexed assay experiment.

+Overall, it is felt that minimum standard reporting should include information on (1) means and characteristics of genetic perturbation, (2) details of the phenotypic assay employed to identify variant effects, (3) information on the cellular and environmental context(s) in which the assays were carried out, and (4) details of sequencing strategy for variant-effect associations.

 The schema defines a set of required and optional fields and possible values that can be used to validate a minimum information document.